Application Guidelines - Community Sport for All Initiative

 If your organization receives support from us, you must:

-- Agree not to enter into a sponsorship, promotional or other financial support arrangement with the tobacco products industry (as per the Federal Government Policy on Tobacco Sponsorship of National Sport Organizations).
+- agree not to enter into a sponsorship, promotional or other financial support arrangement with the tobacco and cannabis products industry (as per the Federal Government Policy on Tobacco Sponsorship of National Sports Organizations (PDF format, 89 KB) and the Sport Canada Guidance on Cannabis and Sport);

-- Agree to provide additional planning and reporting details and/or supporting documents with milestone dates, including but not limited to:
+- Agree to provide additional planning and reporting details or supporting documents with milestone dates, including but not limited to:

-- Applicant Organization outreach strategy and/or engagement plan for equity-deserving group(s) and/or community organization(s);
+- applicant organization outreach strategy and/or engagement plan for under-represented group(s) and/or community organization(s);

-- CSAI funding implementation and plan, including timelines for completion (noting the start and end dates);
+- CSAI Component funding implementation and plan, including timelines for completion (noting the start and end dates);

-- Community Organization and/or community sport initiatives project evaluation and report on its success at increasing the participation and retention of the equity-deserving group(s) in sport; and
+- community organization or community sport initiatives project evaluation and report on its success at increasing the participation and retention of the under-represented group(s) in sport; and

-- Applicant Organization retention plan that includes an overview of strategies to keep the targeted equity-deserving group participating in sport after funding is no longer provided and outlines the feasibility of continuing the proposed project in future years with other sources of funding.
+- applicant organization retention plan that includes an overview of strategies to keep the targeted under-represented group participating in sport after funding is no longer provided and outlines the feasibility of continuing the proposed project in future years with other sources of funding.

-For more information, please consult the Sport policies, acts and regulations.
+For more information, read about Canada’s sports policies, acts and regulations.

-Additional conditions may apply and, if applicable, will be included in your funding agreement.
+Additional conditions may be included in your funding agreement.

 Workplace well-being